Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <a name="mrzModule"> </a>
 ## MRZ

-The Anyline MRZ-Module provides the functionality to scan passports and other IDs using the MRZ (Machine Readable Zone).
+The Anyline MRZ module provides the functionality to scan passports and other IDs using the MRZ (Machine Readable Zone).

 For each scan result the module generates an identification object, containing all relevant information as well as the image of the scanned document.